tedrosredie/RStudio_Ex/README.md

-This EDA data analysis gives us a good starting point for understanding the diamond dataset
+This is R projects for data science.
+There will be some examples with a step by step instructions